19 Top-Rated Attractions & Things to Do in Heraklion

 A vast monumental palace, with four wings built around a spacious central courtyard, Knossos is believed to have been the mythical Labyrinth of King Minos.
 Remarkably sophisticated, it included ceremonial spaces, living areas, storage rooms, elaborate decoration, and a complex drainage system.

-Although excavations show that there was a palace here as early as 2000 BC, what you see today dates mainly from 1450 BC, with some slightly over-imaginative reconstruction from the early 20th century, plus replicas of many of the frescoes (the originals are in Heraklion Archaeological Museum).
+Although excavations show that there was a palace here as early as 2000 BC, what you see today dates mainly from 1450 BC.
+Take into consideration when touring the site that some slightly over-imaginative reconstruction from the early 20th century has taken place.
+The frescoes you see are replicas; the originals are in Heraklion Archaeological Museum.

-Buses from the Old Town leave every 15 minutes for Knossos during the summer season, making it extremely easy for tourists to visit.
+Buses from the Old Town leave every 15 minutes for Knossos during the summer season, making it extremely easy to visit.
 If you have your own car, parking is free.